-5.1 Our approach to tacking anti-social behaviour focuses on prevention, diversion, early informal intervention, support and enforcement.
-This holistic approach involves working closely with other partner agencies.

-- 5.2 Whenever possible, we will encourage and facilitate appropriate changes in behaviour, to achieve long-term resolution of anti-social behaviour cases. - 5.3 We will not normally move complainants or alleged perpetrators who are tenants as a way of stopping anti-social behaviour unless, in our opinion, there are clear benefits in doing so.
-Our preferred option will be to try and resolve the situation. - We take the safety of our members of staff and contractors, suppliers, etc, very seriously and will normally take action to protect them if they are threatened or abused.
+- 5.1 Our approach to tackling anti-social behaviour focuses on prevention, diversion, early informal intervention, support and enforcement.
+This holistic approach involves working closely with other partner agencies. - 5.2 Whenever possible, we will encourage and facilitate appropriate changes in behaviour, to achieve long-term resolution of anti-social behaviour cases. - 5.3 We will not normally move complainants or alleged perpetrators who are tenants as a way of stopping anti-social behaviour unless, in our opinion, there are clear benefits in doing so.
+Our preferred option will be to try and resolve the situation. - 5.4 We take the safety of our members of staff and contractors, suppliers, etc., very seriously and will normally take action to protect them if they are threatened or abused.
 This could include legal action such as a civil injunction, or possession proceedings. - 5.5 Any action we take will be considered and will be, in our opinion, a reasonable and proportionate response to the reported behaviour.
-We will record our reasons for taking formal action. - Our aim is to create an environment where people feel confident in approaching us with information about anti-social behaviour.
-Where complainants wish to remain anonymous, we will respect their wishes, but this may not prevent us from investigating their reports and taking appropriate action. - 5.7 We will examine every complaint of ASB and assess whether: it constitutes a breach of tenancy; there is a realistic prospect of resolution; it affects the housing management function; and there is evidence to support action. - 5.8 Complainants will be expected to: co-operate, provide evidence of the problem and work with the most appropriate partner agencies to resolve the issue; this may not always be us.
+We will record our reasons for taking formal action. - 5.6 Our aim is to create an environment where people feel confident in approaching us with information about anti-social behaviour.
+Where complainants wish to remain anonymous, we will try to respect their wishes, but this may not prevent us from investigating their reports and taking appropriate action (although the lack of direct evidence can hinder the ability to proceed with legal action). - 5.7 We will examine every complaint of ASB and assess whether: it constitutes a breach of tenancy; there is a realistic prospect of resolution; it affects the housing management function; and there is evidence to support action. - 5.8 Complainants will be expected to: co-operate, provide evidence of the problem and work with the most appropriate partner agencies to resolve the issue; this may not always be us.
 Complainants will also be expected not to retaliate as this can severely limit our ability to take action and may result in action being taken against them.